siliconsociety/BunnyHop/README.md

-# BunnyHop Async Video Uploader
+# BunnyHop: Async Video Uploader for Bunny CDN (bunny.net)

-A minimalist Python utility for asynchronously uploading videos to BunnyCDN using the Bunny Stream API.
+A minimalist Python utility for asynchronously uploading videos to Bunny CDN using the Bunny Stream API.
 Leverages `httpx` and `aiofiles` for non-blocking HTTP requests and file I/O.

 ---